 If we want to disclose information to someone outside Chance for Childhood – for example, if we need a reference, plan to use an external supplier to run background checks or need to get a ‘disclosure’ from the Disclosure and Barring Service (DBS) – we will make sure we tell you beforehand, unless we are required to disclose this information by law.

-- Email at email@example.com
+- Emailing email@example.com

-- Call on 01483 230 250, or
+- Calling us on 01483 230 250, or

 We cannot be held responsible for the privacy of data collected by websites not owned or managed by Chance for Childhood, including those linked through our website.